Best cities to study Japanese in Japan

 Located close to Kyoto and Osaka, Kobe sits between mountains and the sea, which gives it great appeal amongst tourists and Japanese people alike.
 Its smaller size is perfect for students wishing to avoid the noise and frenzy of busier cities like Osaka and Tokyo.

 In the end, the city where you end up studying will affect a big part of your experience in Japan.
 If you have any questions about which Japanese city is right for you, why not contact Go!
 Go!
-Nihon today and obtain free support in figuring out which option is best for you?
+Nihon today and obtain free support in figuring out which option is best for you.

-Learn more life in Kobe here.
+Learn more about life in Kobe here.

 Sapporo (札幌)

-Sapporo, in the northern-most island prefecture of Hokkaido (北海道), is much cooler than most regions of the country.
+Sapporo, in the northernmost island prefecture of Hokkaido (北海道), is much cooler than most regions of the country.
 With milder summers, you can avoid melting during the humid Japanese summer.
 In the winter, you can enjoy some of the best snow and ski resorts in the world – if you can bear the cold.

 Sapporo is famous for Miso Ramen (味噌ラーメン) and an abundance of fresh seafood.
-You can easily travel to other cities in Hokkaido like Otaru (小樽), Hakodate (函館) and Asahikawa (旭川).
+You can easily travel to other cities in Hokkaido like Otaru (小樽), Hakodate (函館), and Asahikawa (旭川).
 Visiting Wakkanai (稚内), the northernmost and coldest part of Japan is an experience of its own, being able to see from there the Russian island of Sakhalin.

 Read more about Sapporo here.